Matzo lasagna: Varieties

 Matzo lasagna can be made with regular, shmura, egg matzo, or gluten-free matzo, and fillings include tomato sauce, ricotta cheese and mozzarella-basil filling, while some use fresh mozzarella, a spinach-ricotta filling, and cheese with ramps, peas, spinach, leeks, and chives.

 Preparation

-Matzo lasagna is prepared by adding tomato sauce to the bottom of a casserole dish, the layering large sheets of Matzo over the sauce and then adding a layer of ricotta cheese mixed with parmesan, eggs, herbs and spices, then another layer of sauce, matzo, ricotta cheese mixture, and continuing until the pan is full and is then topped with mozzarella or similar melting cheese and baked until the cheese bubbled and the top is golden brown.
+Matzo lasagna is prepared by adding tomato sauce to the bottom of a casserole dish, the layering large sheets of Matzo over the sauce and then adding a layer of ricotta cheese mixed with parmesan, eggs, herbs and spices, then another layer of sauce, matzo, ricotta cheese mixture, and continuing until the pan is full and is then topped with mozzarella or similar melting cheese and baked until the cheese bubbles and the top is golden brown.